ialbert/genescape-central/README.md

         (1/5)
 ```

-Indicates that the function `endopeptidase inhibitor activity` was seen as an annotation to `39` of *all genes* in the original association file (for the human there are over 19K gene symbols).
+The label indicates that the function `endopeptidase inhibitor activity` was seen as an annotation to `39` of *all genes* in the original association file (for humans, there are over 19K gene symbols).
 Thus, the `[39]` is a characteristic of annotation of the organism.

 The `(1/5)` means that  `1` out of `5` genes in the input list carry this annotation.
-Thus the value is a characteristic of the input list.
-The `mincount` filter is applied to the count value to filter out functions that are under a threshold.
+Thus, the value is a characteristic of the input list.
+The `mincov` (minimum coverage) filter is applied to the coverage value to filter out functions under a threshold.

 ### Node Coloring